Calaverastudios/sinch-parse-integration/readme.md

-# Using Sinch with Parse, the -ObjC flag, and other issues you might run into
+# Using Sinch With Parse, the -ObjC Flag, and Other Issues You Might Run Into

 ![build errors](images/builderrors.png)

-In this post we are going to deal with the **-ObjC** flag that Sinch SDK requires and what to do when you also want to integrate with [Parse](https://parse.com/).
+In this post, we will deal with the **-ObjC** flag that the Sinch SDK requires.
+We will also discuss what to do when you want to integrate with [Parse](https://parse.com/).

-Let me start by saying, the easiest way to use Sinch and Parse, is to use it with cocoa pods.
+Let me start by saying the easiest way to use Sinch and Parse is to use them with CocoaPods.
 You should get no errors using these two services together while using pods.

 ## What if I don't want to or can't use pods?
-Well its certainly possible to use both of our frameworks together.
-Sinch along with many other frameworks require the -ObjC flag to bet set.
-Parse have some dependencies on bold and implicit on Facebook with causes some problems with -ObjC flag, dependencies on Facebook and What is ObjC flag?
+Well, it’s certainly possible to use both of our frameworks together.
+Sinch, along with many other frameworks, require the -ObjC flag to be set.
+Parse has some dependencies on bold and implicit on Facebook, which causes some problems with -ObjC flag, dependencies on Facebook, and What is -ObjC flag?

 > This flag causes the linker to load every object file in the library that defines an Objective-C class or category.
 While this option will typically result in a larger executable (due to additional object code loaded into the application), it will allow the successful creation of effective Objective-C static libraries that contain categories on existing classes.

 source: [https://developer.apple.com/library/mac/qa/qa1490/_index.html](https://developer.apple.com/library/mac/qa/qa1490/_index.html)

-What that means is that it will try and load all linked framework at build time independent if they are used or not in your code.
+That means it will try to load all linked framework at build time independent of if they are used or not in your code.

 ### Solution
-First make sure you have the required coca frameworks for Sinch
+First, make sure you have the required Cocoa frameworks for Sinch.

 ```
 AudioToolbox.framework